pyigm/pyigm/docs/igmguesses.rst

                                                     the model
     =============================================== =============================================== ==============

-The number of transitions displayed by default can be excessive for many (especially low-redshift) spectra, so using the default argument "--n_max_tuple 5" is a decent starting option.
+The number of transitions available for some ions  can be excessive for many, especially low-redshift spectra (e.g. CI, CI**), so using the default argument "--n_max_tuple 5" is a decent starting option.
+Feel free however to try different values depending on your scientific needs.

 Component definition